 What is Information Overload?

 Unsurprisingly, many women prefer to ‘go with the flow’ or willingly hand responsibility to a care provider.
 Information overload occurs when we feel overwhelmed and impacts our ability to make informed decisions.
-Information Overload, however, is not a matter of too much information.

 There are two main issues regarding information overload: the quality of the information and the time to digest it.